 neg.ex =art-king save.pass.ptcp in-abundance.gen= army

-‘The king is not saved by the size of his army.’
+‘The king is not saved by the greatness of his army.’

 [BHS Psalm 33:16]

+As is indicated below, the negative existential marker expands its use so that it is used to negate verbal sentences.
+At the same time, the participle expands its use as the main predication in a sentence.

 In this section we listed the various constructions in Biblical Hebrew which utilize the negative existential markers.
 In the following section we examine aspects of the negative existential cycle in ancient Hebrew.

 The negative existential cycle in Ancient Hebrew